 TL;DR

-Wegovy (semaglutide 2.4 mg) produced an average of 14.9% body weight loss over 68 weeks in the STEP-1 trial, compared to 2.4% with placebo.
+Wegovy (semaglutide 2.4 mg) produced an average of 14.9% body weight[1] loss over 68 weeks in the STEP-1 trial, compared to 2.4% with placebo.
 One-third of participants lost 20% or more of their starting weight.
-Below you will find month-by-month timelines, side effect breakdowns, and results from all four STEP trials.
+Below you'll find month-by-month timelines, side effect breakdowns, and results from all four STEP trials.

 How Much Weight Do People Lose on Wegovy?